mattpaulwilliamson/typescript-lambda-dynamo-cdk/README.md

 # Welcome

-This is a project that listens to a CustomerCreated event and then stores an item in a dynamo table
+This is a project that listens to a CustomerCreated event and then stores an item in a dynamo table.

 Set your AWS environment variables and using cdk deploy to deploy the stack.